torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20160216###

+<a id="next-phase">__Onto the Next Phase__</a> by gman999

+The progress we've made over the past five days was exhausting, yet exciting.

+Some very significant steps were made with Tor Browser.
+A revised 5.5 release does not contain the start-tor-browser script any longer; all the necessary setup steps are now done with Javascript, including the profile setup.
+The Firefox add-ons are now dumped into the profile as files, such as https-everywhere@eff.org.xpi, instead of being extracted into directories.
+Additionally, we are now building an i386 version of TB.

+We are aware that TB 5.5.2 was released by the Tor Project this past Friday, a mere hour after we announced our 5.5 release.
+TB 5.5.2 includes some important security changes coming from the Mozilla upstream, although much can be mitigated by moving the security slider to high.
+Nevertheless, the last five days of constant hacking and testing on TB makes future releases less painful and more smooth.

+Finally, for those doing TB testing, we have a brief guide to what to test in a [Testing Tor Browser](testing-tb.html) piece.
+The past week has already changed some of the steps, and we look to expand and formalize this document so it becomes a useful tool.

+It's almost a year since our first commits to GitHub, and it's been a long and sometimes painful learning experience, but we think we're now in a great spot.

 ###20160205###